 The areas of focus include Basic Science, Hepatology and Transplantation, Gastroenterology Disease and Motility, Clinical Research Methods and Advanced Endoscopic Procedures (ERCP, EUS, enteroscopy, Laser therapy, stent placement for digestive malignancy, etc.).
 Each area requires a single major time commitment such that the fellows leaving the program are thoroughly trained in whatever area of focus they have chosen.
 For advanced endoscopy training, it is believed that at least five hundred ERCPs are required to achieve real competence sufficient that someone can be productive in a junior faculty position, attract patients, legitimately teach, etc. Proficiency requires a full year of training.

 The same caveats apply to endoscopic ultrasonography.
 Thus, ERCP and EUS training cannot be offered to an individual in a three-year program.
-For given third year tracts, fellows will be expected to compete with peers in the program, and with candidates from institutions outside of MUSC, both in the U.S. and abroad.
+For given third-year tracts, fellows will be expected to compete with peers in the program, and with candidates from institutions outside of MUSC, both in the U.S. and abroad.
 Opportunity will be available for training in advanced research methods in the laboratory, statistics, computer literacy and business studies, where they are applicable to the research projects.
 Fellows are encouraged to develop research projects and present data at regional and national meetings.

 The Gastroenterology fellows are actively involved in the teaching of medical students and residents throughout the fellowship.
 The fellows attend the VAMC GI Clinics where they administer continuous care to ambulatory patients over the course of their fellowship.
 Each weekly Clinic is supervised by an attending gastroenterologist.

 There are a number of regularly scheduled weekly conferences.
 These include an ERCP review session, GI Grand Rounds (involving on a rotational basis presentation of clinical subjects, clinical or basic research, Journal Club and GI physiology), Pathology Conference, Medicine Grand Rounds, and Multidisciplinary Case Conference (involving GI/Liver Medicine, General Surgery, Radiology, Oncology, Pediatric GI and Transplant Services).
-An annual post-graduate course is presented each year with faculty chosen from leading gastroenterologists inside and outside the country.

 The Digestive Disease Center is an organizational structure with considerable potential impact on training in GI Medicine.
 In addition to Gastroenterologists, the DDC also involves GI Surgeons and Radiologists, as well as closer relationships with other disciplines including Pediatrics, Oncology and Pathology.
 The Primary mission is to facilitate multidisciplinary clinical care and research through combined clinics and inpatient facilities, and agreed management protocols.
 The Center has support staff for administration, data management and technology development.
 The GI Fellows are integrated into its programs.